-Governmental activities - The District's basic functions are shown here, such as personal services and materials and services.
-These activities are primarily financed through state and federal grants, fees charged for services, and property taxes.
+Governmental activities: The District's basic functions are shown here, such as personal services and materials & services.
+These activities are financed primarily through local, state, and federal grants, fees charged for services, intergovernmental agreements, and property taxes.

 Fund Financial Statements